Kovalenko5a/Simourg2/README.md

 Simourg 2.0 is a GEANT4-based Monte Carlo framework for simulating radiation detectors, shielding structures, and source configurations.
-The simulation workflow is fully macro-driven, similar to GAMOS, but with a stronger focus on detector response modeling.
+The simulation workflow is fully macro-driven, with a strong focus on detector response modeling.

 ## Requirements